 Our grass-fed beef and lamb are for sale to the public in the spring and fall.
 Grass-fed meats are delicious and healthy—no GMO's, no antibiotics, no hormones—and they have a healthy balance of Omega 3 to Omega 6 fatty acids, are high in conjugated linoleic acids and vitamins, and low in saturated fats.
 It's also good for the environment and a great way to strengthen the local economy.
-Send an e-mail to email@example.com to be alerted when it goes on sale.
+Send an e-mail to email@example.com to be added to our mailing list.

 Native Tree Nursery

 Our farm manager, Michael Heller, spearheads the Maryland Grazers Network, which helps farmers transition from corn-fed to grass-fed livestock.